 in case of errors like: DEPTH_ZERO_SELF_SIGNED_CERT

-Mongoose lets you pass parameters down the to the driver in it’s connect call.
+Mongoose lets you pass parameters down to the driver in its connect call.
 For example:

 Replica Set Clusters: